Skip to main content

 OpenClaw telemetry

 Stream OpenClaw agent runs into Latitude as traces.
-After setup, agent runs appear in your project’s Traces view with model calls, tool calls, token usage, timing, agent names, and nested subagent activity.
+After setup, agent runs appear in your project’s Traces view with model calls, tool calls, token usage, cost, timing, and nested subagent activity — as a proper invoke_agent → chat → execute_tool tree.
+The recommended way is OpenClaw’s official OpenTelemetry exporter (the bundled @openclaw/diagnostics-otel plugin), pointed at Latitude’s OTLP ingest.
+It follows OpenTelemetry GenAI semantic conventions and is maintained by OpenClaw — see OpenClaw’s OpenTelemetry docs.

 Prerequisites